stuartj073/TurnStyle/README.md

 As for the site photo, this was obtained through unsplash.com.
 The site logo was created by myself using 'Shadows Into Light Two' font.

+For the burger menu I searched all over youtube and online for something I felt would contribute to the overall aesthetic of the webpage.
+I came across this video that I felt suited the overall atmosphere of the website. (video source = https://www.youtube.com/watch?v=At4B7A4GOPg).

+Bootstrap was used extensively for the basic pillars of the website as I worked to make it more accessibly pleasing for the customer.

+## Media

+All images used throughout the various pages on the website were obtained through [www.unsplash.com].

+## Acknowledgements

+I would like to especially thank the two tutors I used throughout the project Precious Ijege and Can Suculu for their invaluable thoughts and experience.
+I would also like to thank the wider Code Institute community throughout Slack for help on general queries and issues I was having throughout the project.